lolgube010/TGA-Portfolio/README.md

 | Close         | `ESC`                |
 | Change Smoke Settings      | `ImGui Menu`         |

-If you encounter any issues, please DM me anywhere you can reach me.
+If you encounter any issues or have any questions, please DM me anywhere you can reach me.

 * I'm on Discord and X @lolgube
 * My E-Mail is osman0102004 at gmail dot com.